Elvis Mitchell: Life and career

 Mitchell is featured in the 2009 documentary film For the Love of Movies: The Story of American Film Criticism discussing how he was championed as a young writer by Pauline Kael, and the impact on him as an adolescent of the Herschell Gordon Lewis film, Two Thousand Maniacs!.

-On September 10, 2010, film critic Roger Ebert announced that he would be returning to television on a movie review show that he was producing for public television.
-He also announced that Mitchell, along with film critic Christy Lemire of the Associated Press, would be featured on the new program reviewing the new films released.
-On December 14, 2010, the Chicago Sun-Times reported that Mitchell would not be appearing on the new show.
+On September 10, 2010, film critic Roger Ebert announced he would be returning to television after his cancer treatment, and was producing a movie review show for public television.
+He also announced Mitchell would co-host the show along with film critic Christy Lemire of the Associated Press.
+On December 14, 2010, the Chicago Sun-Times reported Mitchell would not be appearing on the new show.
+Mitchell later simply stated he “couldn’t come to an agreement” for appearing the show, while Karina Longeorth in the L.A.
+Times wrote there were industry rumors he had poor onscreen chemistry with Lemire, and/or the lower-budget show would not pay a salary Mitchell expected.

-In January 2011 it was announced that Mitchell had joined the Movieline as chief film critic, along with Stephanie Zacharek.
+In January 2011, it was announced that Mitchell had joined the Movieline as chief film critic, along with Stephanie Zacharek.
 Penske Media Corp terminated him after more than three months as Movieline.com's chief film critic.

 Mitchell has been hired by the LACMA in partnership with Film Independent as curator of a new film series, Film Independent at LACMA.
 It was announced on June 16, 2011, that Mitchell would start his new job on the weekly film series in July.
 The series launched on October 13, 2011, with the world premiere of The Rum Diary, an adaptation of Hunter S. Thompson's novel, by director Bruce Robinson, starring Johnny Depp.

 On April 4, 2019, Mitchell was the moderator at the 2019 CinemaCon Filmmakers Forum, where the guests included Elizabeth Banks, Olivia Wilde, and the Russo brothers.
 On February 9, 2020, on the Red Carpet at the Oscars program, Mitchell said "capitalism is ruining humanity".

 In October 2022, Mitchell's documentary film Is That Black Enough for You?!? premiered at the New York Film Festival.

 In popular culture

 In 2007, Mitchell appeared in an episode of the HBO TV series Entourage, playing himself.

-In 2014, Mitchell was mentioned as "the bad boy of public radio" during the FOX TV series Bob's Burgers episode "Friends With Burger-Fits."
+In 2014, Mitchell was mentioned as "the bad boy of public radio" during the FOX TV series Bob's Burgers episode "Friends With Burger-Fits".